Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 If Outlook does not have information about the legacyExchangeDN of a mailbox (for example, when accessing a mailbox via protocols such as POP3 or IMAP4), the account behind a mailbox is searched by checking if the email address of the mailbox can be found in the proxyAddresses attribute of an account in Active Directory/Graph.

-If the account behind a mailbox is found, group membership information be retrieved and group specific templates can be applied.
+If the account behind a mailbox is found, group membership information can be retrieved and group specific templates can be applied.
-If the account behind a mailbox is not found, group membership can not be retrieved and group specific templates can not be applied.
+If the account behind a mailbox is not found, group membership can not be retrieved, and group and replacement variable specific templates can not be applied.
 Such mailboxes can still receive common and mailbox specific signatures and OOF messages.
 ## 17.4.
 How is the personal mailbox of the currently logged-in user identified?
 The personal mailbox of the currently logged-in user is preferred to other mailboxes, as it receives signatures first and is the only mailbox where the Outlook Web signature can be set.